Bone Health and Osteoporosis

 • Lifestyle factors

-Secondary osteoporosis occurs when an underlying medical condition or medication causes low bone mineral density (BMD) and increases the risk of fractures.
+Secondary osteoporosis occurs when an underlying medical condition or medication causes low bone mineral density (BMD), thereby increasing the risk of fractures.

 • 54 million Americans have low bone density.